 Fancy -- Edamame Salad with Shiso and Meyer Lemon Vinaigrette

-3 cups shelled e
+3 cups shelled edamame (about 12 ounces)

-s or regular lemons.
+2 Meyer lemons or regular lemons.

-5 shiso leaves, s
+5 shiso leaves, sliced

 2 tablespoons fruity extra virgin olive oil